oracle-livelabs/oci/oci-apm-getstarted/08-construct-query/construct-query.md

 ### Objectives

 * Understand the syntax formatting in TQL
-* Learn how to construct a complex queries based on a basic query
+* Learn how to construct complex queries based on a basic query

 ### Prerequisites